 In order to receive a diploma from the Academy of the Sacred Heart, a student must satisfactorily complete the following program of courses.
 Students must be in attendance for four (4) years (considerations will be made for transfer students).
 One half (.5) credit is granted for the successful completion of one-semester courses and one credit (1) is granted for the successful completion of a full year of course work.
-The following represents the minimum graduation requirements:
+The chart to the right represents the minimum graduation requirements:

-All students participate in sports and/or cocurricular clubs and groups.
+All students participate in sports or co-curricular clubs and groups.
 All students are encouraged to be involved in student activities.

-Any variations from the above (such as summer school classes taken for credit), must be preapproved by the Department and the Director of the Upper School.
+Any variations (such as on-line or summer school classes taken for credit), must be pre-approved by the Academic Department and the Director of the Upper School.

-- Students must take three (3) credits of World Languages in the Upper School and earn three (3) credits. - ^ Students whose Nonpublic Service Plan or 504 Plan designates that she is exempt from the study of a World Language offered in this curriculum will be encouraged to take or audit an introductory course and will be directed to pursue another academic class.
+- \ Students must earn three (3) credits of World Languages in the Upper School. - Students whose Nonpublic Service Plan or 504 Plan designates that she is exempt from the study of a World Language offered in this curriculum will be encouraged to take or audit an introductory course and will be directed to pursue another academic class.

-Required Courses Course Requirements

-English 4 Credits

-Mathematics 4 Credits

-Science 31⁄2 Credits (including Introductory Robotics)

-Social Studies 4 Credits

-Technology Studies 1 Credit

-Theology 2 1 / 2 Credits, Required Yearly

-World Languages 3 Credits^

-Fine and/or Performing Arts 2 Credits

-Physical Education/Health 2 Credits, Required Yearly

-Project Term Number of days varies each year (typically seven days)

-Social Action Year-long commitment (~60-70 hours)

-First Year Experience Required of all Grade 9 students

-Michigan On-Line Learning 20 Hours
+Required Courses Course Requirements English 4 Credits Mathematics 4 Credits Science 31⁄2 Credits (including Introductory Robotics) Social Studies 4 Credits (including Economics and U.S. Government) Technology Studies 1 Credit (including Digital Literacy) Theology 3 Credits, Required Yearly World Languages 3 Credits^ Visual, Practical and/or Performing Arts 2 Credits Physical Education/Health 1 Credit Public Speaking 1⁄2 Credit Project Term Number of days varies each year (typically seven days) Social Action Year-long commitment (~60-70 hours) Freshmen Seminar Required of all Grade 9 students